2003 German Grand Prix: Race report

 Kimi Räikkönen and Ralph Firman were among the six drivers that retired on the first lap.

 Juan Pablo Montoya wins the Grand Prix.

 At the start, Juan Pablo Montoya kept his lead but teammate Ralf Schumacher with a bad start was under threat from Rubens Barrichello and Kimi Räikkönen.
 The German moved to the left and, knowingly or not, squeezed his rivals.
 The two collided and crashed out of the race, before Schumacher retired at the end of the lap with damage to his sidepod.
 In a reaction to the frontrunners braking, Heinz-Harald Frentzen was hit from behind by Ralph Firman and Jacques Villeneuve was spun by Justin Wilson.
 Wilson and Firman then collided to complete the mayhem.

 The safety car was deployed to clear the track and after four laps the race resumed.
 Montoya was leading the Renaults of Jarno Trulli and Fernando Alonso.
 After the first round of pit stops, Montoya had stretched his lead to over twelve seconds, despite experiencing issues with his throttle.
 Michael Schumacher overtook Alonso on lap 30, but the pack was now more than 20 seconds behind the leader.
 After two more rounds of pit stops, Schumacher also passed Trulli, but with four laps to go, his rear left tyre burst and he retreated to the pits for a replacement.
 Montoya won the race, over a minute ahead of tenth-starting David Coulthard in second and Trulli in third.
 The Italian was treated by the doctors for suffering a heat stroke.

 This was Montoya's second win, Coulthard's second podium and Trulli's first podium of the season.
 With Olivier Panis and Cristiano da Matta finishing fifth and sixth, respectively, this was Toyota's first double points finish.
 Finally, it was Michael Schumacher's worst race since his retirement in Brazil, decreasing his lead in the Drivers' Championship to just six points over Montoya.

+Post-race

+Montoya's second win of the season elevated him to second in the championship behind Michael Schumacher, not even a victory of points behind him.
+Montoya overtook Räikkönen for second, three points clear from him.
+With four races remaining, the top five drivers were covered by only 22 points.
+Meanwhile, Williams and McLaren were able to decrease their respective points disadvantage towards Ferrari, only being two and seventeen points behind the latter in the championship.